 You will then need to use the AA1 form.

-Details of all the regulations / processes and forms required can be found on SHUspace.
+Details of all the University's regulations / processes can be found here.

 Appeals must be submitted within 10 working days of the decision being made available to you.
 If your appeal is late, you will have to provide evidence as to why you could not submit it earlier.